-The care and management of the South Devon Area of Outstanding Natural Beauty (AONB) is co-ordinated by a broad partnership of organisations and community representatives.
-The Partnership Committee takes a strategic view of the area, publishes the AONB Management Plan and oversees the work of the AONB Staff Unit.
+The care and management of the South Devon National Landscape is co-ordinated by a broad partnership of organisations and community representatives.
+The Partnership takes a strategic view of the area, publishes the National Landscape Management Plan and oversees the work of the National Landscape Team.

-The purpose and organisational arrangements of the Partnership are set out in the AONB Partnership Constitution.
+The purpose and organisational arrangements of the Partnership are set out in the National Landscape Partnership Constitution.

-The Partnership Committee bring a wide range of knowledge and expertise, representing different sectors, communities and agencies.
-Some are appointed by organisations and some are elected at the AONB annual open forum.
+The Partnership members bring a wide range of knowledge and expertise, representing different sectors, communities and agencies.
+Some are appointed by organisations and some are elected at the National Landscape annual open forum.

-Partnership Committee meetings are held three times a year and are open to the public to attend as observers.
+Partnership meetings are held three times a year and are streamed to YouTube so members of the public can follow the meeting live.
 Meeting dates, agenda papers and minutes can be viewed here as well as information about attending meetings.

-The AONB Partnership is a non-statutory grouping of organisations and representatives which works by consenses, co-ordination and influencing.
+The National Landscape Partnership is a non-statutory grouping of organisations and representatives which works by consensus, co-ordination and influencing.